-Use the Status bar Customize button to turn on the display of Coordinates and the Dynamic Input icon.
+Use the Status Bar Customize button (lower-right corner) to turn on the display of Coordinates and the Dynamic Input icon.
 Start the Line command.
 Begin drawing a Line by PICKing a "Specify first point:".
 Toggle Dynamic Input on and then toggle Coordinates to display each the Relative and Absolute formats (HINT: right-click on the coordinate display to access the format options).

 PICK several other points at the "Specify next point or [Undo]:" prompt.
 Pay particular attention to the coordinate values displayed for each point and visualize the relationship between that point and coordinate 0,0 (absolute Cartesian value) or the last point established and the distance and angle (relative polar value).
 Finish the command by pressing Enter.